department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

   - url: /healthcare/apply/
     title: Health Care Application Process
     description: Ready to apply?
 Get started now.
-  - url: /healthcare/prescriptions/
-    title: Sign In to Your Vets.gov Account
-    description: Already signed up for VA health care?
-Manage your benefits online.
   - url: /disability-benefits/
     title: Disability Benefits
     description: Need help finding out if you qualify for disability benefits?
 Learn more about these benefits.